TungerPunch/Data_processing/README.md

-# Data_processing
+### Data_processing
-scripts that I used to process data\\
+Scripts that I used to process data.
-В каждой папке свои README.md файлы
+Each folder has its own readme.md file.